connerc/mkto-manager/README.md

 `lib/index.js` will read the `lib/assets/` directory and load all Asset Handlers into the module export.
 This include `BaseAsset`, which all other Asset Handlers are based on.
 Usage, User, and Lead Handler library information is also consumed here.

-**All HTTP request methods are asynchronous and return Promises using Async/Await.**
+:warning: **All HTTP request methods are asynchronous and return Promises using Async/Await.**

 #### BaseAsset